What to do in Reunion Island?

 If you want to spend a day rest at the sea during your stay in Reunion, this is the place.

-- lunch or dinner at one of the beach restaurants
+- Grab a drink or meal at the restaurants

 9. Saint Peter